BeastEyE-code/alx-zero_day/0x03-git/README.md

 Hizzy
-Am really going to acomplish my mission as a software engr
+Am really going to acomplish my mission as a software engineer